soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 # Data Retention

-We retain your information only for as long as necessary to:
+We retain your data only as long as necessary to:

-- Provide app services
+- Provide services
 - Maintain your account
 - Comply with legal obligations

-You may request deletion of your account and associated data at any time.
+Data may be retained in backups for a limited period.

 ---

+# Your Rights and Choices

+You have the right to:

+- Access your data
+- Update or correct your data
+- Delete your account
+- Withdraw consent where applicable

+You can:

+- Delete your account from within the app
+- Contact us for data-related requests

+---

 # Account Deletion

-Users may delete their account directly from the app or by contacting us.

-When an account is deleted:
+When you delete your account:

-- Personal information will be removed
+- Personal information is removed
-- Fitness data associated with the account will be deleted
+- Fitness data is deleted

-Some limited data may remain temporarily in backups for security and compliance purposes.
+Some data may remain temporarily in backups for security or legal reasons.

 ---

 # Children's Privacy

-SoulFit is **not intended for children under the age of 13**.
+SoulFit is **not intended for children under 13 years of age**.

-We do not knowingly collect personal information from children under 13.

-If we discover that such information has been collected, it will be deleted promptly.
+We do not knowingly collect data from children under 13.
+If such data is identified, it will be deleted promptly.

 ---